-- Put a well-greased crumpet ring on the griddle.
+- Put a well-greased crumpet ring on the griddle to test your batter.

 - Spoon or pour 1/3 cup of the batter into the ring.
 The amount of batter will depend on the size of your crumpet ring.
 The crumpet should be about 3/4 inch thick.